Moving a website to another server¶

 - If you only have FTP, you must be prepared to transfer your Roadiz folder, file-by-file.
 Just get yourself a nice cup of coffee.

 - Once everything is copied on your production server, verify than you have the same files as on your dev-server.

 - Import your database dump with phpmyadmin or pgmyadmin.

 - Edit your

 - Verify that root

-.htaccessfile contains every informations to enable Apache url-rewriting.
+.htaccessfile contains every information to enable Apache url-rewriting.

 - Try to connect to your website

 - If it doesn’t work or display anything, read your PHP log file to understand where the problem comes from.
-It might be your database credentials or an oudated PHP version.
-Check that your hoster has installed every needed PHP extensions, see requirements.
+It might be your database credentials or an outdated PHP version.
+Check that your hosting manager has installed every needed PHP extensions, see Requirements.